PETRA O’CONNELL / Chair

 Czech School, Teacher (7. třída / year 7)

 Wednesday Czech School, Senior Teacher (Czech through Play, Harpenden)

 Studied Paediatric Social Welfare and Education.
-She specialize in working with children and adults with special needs, multilingual speaking children, teaching music and advising about health and nutrition.
-She is co-founder of Outdoor Child Ltd. (Totally different childcare provision, outdoor play with learning.).
+She specializes in working with children and adults with special needs, multilingual speaking children, teaching music and advising about health and nutrition.
+She is a co-founder of Outdoor Child Ltd. (Totally different childcare provision, outdoor play with learning.).

 Since graduating with a Masters Degree of Special Needs, Speech and Language Therapy and Hearing Impairment in 2006, Jana has worked with preschool and school-aged children with a wide variety of communication difficulties.
 Her aim is to improve children’s speech and language skills while keeping therapy fun, motivating and stimulating.
 She believes in working alongside parents to develop the skills that will enable them to further enhance their child’s communication.
 Jana has an experience treating children with a range of communication problems, including speech and articulation difficulties, Verbal (Oro-motor) Dyspraxia, language development delay and disorder, Specific Language Difficulties, Social Communication Difficulties arising from ASD (Autistic Spectrum Disorder), Selective Mutism.
 She has also attended training in Parent-Child Interaction (Michael Palin Centre for children who stammer) and Makaton.
 Contact: firstname.lastname@example.org

 NEW VOLUNTEERS – Our absolvents